Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 The temple is dedicated to the sea and is also famous for monkeys and the evening Kecak dance performances.

-5. Amed and the fishing villages of East Bali
+5. Amed and the Fishing Villages of East Bali

 Amed is one of the best areas in Bali for diving, snorkeling, volcanic coastal scenery, and a more peaceful rhythm.
 It is known for fishing villages, coral reefs, and black-sand beaches.